-Being unhappy in the presence of God, we talked about this Monday, but I want to pick this up again.
-In the book you talk about lamenting to God — complaining to God — for the way things are going on earth.
+Being unhappy in the presence of God — we talked about this Monday, but I want to pick this up again.
+In the book, you talk about lamenting to God — complaining to God — for the way things are going on earth.
 We know God is in control of all things.
-So when and how should we express lament in prayer, like the Psalmist?
+So when and how should we express lament in prayer, like the psalmist?
 In other words, how do good Calvinists complain?
 This seems very hazardous.
-(234–235)

-So if you take a kind of flat Calvinism to say God is in control of all things and all prayer would be kind of useless.
-So if prayer is not useless, why would laments be useless?
-You know, if asking God for your daily bread isn’t useless, why would crying out and complaining about what is going on be useless.
+If you take a kind of flat Calvinism to say God is in control of all things, then all prayer would be kind of useless.
+So, if prayer is not useless, why would laments be useless?
+If asking God for your daily bread isn’t useless, why would crying out and complaining about what is going on be useless?
 It wouldn’t be.
-So you have got to just keep they things together, I think.
+You have to just keep those things together, I think.

 What does this look like for you?
 Can you share with us a season in your life when you did complain to God in prayer?
 What did lament look like in your life?

-When I saw the question, which you sent me ahead of time, I actually looked into my own book and, of course, I bring that up in the place where I am talking about Jonathan Edwards’ great work The End for Which God Created the World.
-Edwards’ thesis there, which, of course, John Piper has been hammering at, and promoting in his own Piperian way for decades, is that God is happy because he enjoys his own glory.
-I mean, part of that is trinitarian — the Father, the Son, the Holy Spirit are glorifying each other.
+When I saw the question, which you sent me ahead of time, I actually looked into my own book and, of course, I bring that up in the place where I am talking about Jonathan Edwards’ great work, The End for Which God Created the World.
+Edwards’ thesis there, which John Piper has been hammering at and promoting in his own Piperian way for decades, is that God is happy because he enjoys his own glory.
+I mean, part of that is trinitarian — the Father, the Son, and the Holy Spirit are glorifying each other.

-But the fact is that God is infinitely happy because of who he is and he is just happy in his own, you know, glory and he is happy with his own glory.
-When you are especially glorifying him, especially, probably not when you are confessing your sins so much, but when you are adoring and glorifying him, yes, that is when you, in a sense, are entering into his happiness, because you are doing what he does and you are experiencing the same joy he has.
+But the fact is that God is infinitely happy because of who he is, and he is happy in his own glory.
+When you are especially glorifying him — probably not when you are confessing your sins so much, but when you are adoring and glorifying him — that is when you, in a sense, are entering into his happiness, because you are doing what he does, and you are experiencing the same joy he has.
 So that is where I talk about that.